zfs-old-crap/linkytime/docs/DeveloperGuide.md

 The `LogicManager` subsequently invokes `AddMeetingCommand::execute`, which in turn calls `Model::addMeeting` to add the new meeting into the list.

 Step 5:
-The `Model` will then call its own `updateFilteredMeetingEntryList` method in order to show all the meetings, which will cause the newly added meeting to show as well.
+The `Model` will then call its own `updateFilteredMeetingList` method in order to update the model's filter to display all meetings.

 ##### Design considerations: